 Ultimately, if the hardware is commoditized, the value becomes in the service layer your ecosystem of choice adds to your experience.
 Matter’s specifications are designed to be simple: that door lock will lock and unlock.
 “Above that, it’s up to the device makers, the platform companies and such to understand how to best innovate,” says Po.

 If you want more advanced features — such as adaptive lighting or touch-to-unlock — you will go to a platform or manufacturer that supports those.
 “It will make for a more competitive environment,” says Kevin Kraus, of Yale Residential, part of Assa Abloy.
 “If you want a fully-featured door lock, you’re likely to buy a Yale lock.
 But let’s say you’ve got a shed, and you just need something that locks and unlocks, then you might go for something less sophisticated.”

 Matter should push manufacturers to innovate, too.
-“We need to focus more on the added value of our products,” said Florian Deleuil of Netatmo in a recent interview.
+“We need to focus more on the added value of our products,” said Florian Deleuil of Netatmo in an interview.
 “Otherwise, it could end up being difficult to distinguish our product from that of cheaper and less innovative suppliers.”